TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

-    This data type is sometimes used generally though another type would have been more appropriate, like :t3-data-type:`pixels`.
+    This data type is sometimes used generally though another type would have been more appropriate, like :ref:`pixels <data-type-pixels>`.

+..  index:: Simple data types; path
+..  _data-type-path:

 path
 ====

-..  t3-data-type:: path
+..  confval:: path

     Path relative to the root directory from which we operate.